Rotorsoft/semrel-analyze/README.md

 GitHub action to analyze conventional commits in a mono-repo and suggest next semantic version and tag

+## Rules

+We use the following subset of conventional commit rules to decide when to bump the semantic version:

+* All rules are based on the commit short message and not the body

+* MAJOR: When the commit message (after prefix:) contains either `BREAKING CHANGE` or `BREAKING CHANGES`

+* MINOR: When the commit message prefix is `feat:`

+* PATCH: When the commit message prefix is `fix:` or `perf:` or `refactor:`

+The semantic analysis looks at **all semantic commits meeting the previous rules** that ocurred **after the latest semantic tag** for the given package

+Our semantic tags have this fixed format: `PACKAGE-vSEMVER`

 ## Usage

 This action was created to tackle Yarn2 mono-repos where individual workspace releases are required.
 It can also be used with regular repos in the basic format below.